 - Long (50 lines and more [prose 500 words and up])

-The prizes in each category (Dwarf, Short, Long) will be $150 First Prize, $75 Second Prize, $25 Third Prize.
-The first through third place poems will be published on the SFPA website.
+Prizes in each category (Dwarf, Short, Long) will be $150 First Prize, $75 Second Prize, $25 Third Prize.
+Publication on the SFPA website for first through third places.
 There is an entry fee of $3 per poem.

 Entries are read blind.
 Unpublished poems only.
 Author retains rights, except that first through third place winners will be published on the SPFA website.
 Full guidelines here.